20 Jan Top excuses we make not to exercise

 ‘I don’t have time’

 I don’t have to time to exercise translates to I don’t have time to look after my health.
 If you were to write down a diary of your day, you would find that you could easily incorporate more movement into it.
-Whether this be getting up 20 minutes earlier to go for a walk before work, taking the stairs instead of the elevator, or postponing the occasional daily dose of your TV show by an hour to make a class at the gym instead.
+Whether this be getting up 20 minutes earlier to go for a walk before work, taking the stairs instead of the elevator, or attending some Private Personal Trainers classes at the gym instead of watching your favourite TV show.

 ‘I’m too tired’